 "Brandon Johnson will be sought after for his abilities.
 He understands how to make music work to create real musical understanding."

 "Words cannot adequately express how much we enjoyed the concert...
 My 86 year old mother (a graduate of Julliard) was in attendance.
 She was speechless with joy only a musician can experience.
 Those with the good fortune of attending Carnegie Hall that afternoon experienced music at its best and most powerful...
 Thank you."

 "After the concert, a couple of my students were in tears because they were just overwhelmed by the whole experience (good tears).
 And yesterday, my students were saying 'We want to go back..."

-Respected by his faculty colleagues he has been awarded multiple teaching and artistic awards.
-At Eastern Michigan University he was selected to receive the Ronald W. Collins Distinguished Faculty Creative Activity Award, the highest honor the University presents to an individual faculty member.
-At Houghton College he accepted both the Excellence in Teaching Award, and was the inaugural recipient of the first fully endowed chair at Houghton College, the Horne-Blanchard.
+Respected by his faculty colleagues, he has been awarded multiple teaching and artistic awards.
+At Eastern Michigan University, he was selected to receive the Ronald W. Collins Distinguished Faculty Creative Activity Award, the highest honor the University presents to an individual faculty member.
+At Houghton College, he was awarded the Excellence in Teaching Award and was the first recipient of the first fully endowed chair at Houghton College, the Horne-Blanchard.

 Scholarly and creative interests include choral composition, twenty-first-century choral program development, and the use of virtual reality technology as a tool for training.